Vital Communities

 Place-Based Initiatives

-Place-based initiatives, which address the unique characteristics and needs of people within a specific location.
-We will concentrate resources primarily on pre-development of commercial corridors and industrial clusters in ten communities.
+Place-based initiatives address the unique characteristics and needs of people within 10 Chicago neighborhoods.
+We concentrate resources primarily on pre-development of commercial corridors and industrial clusters in 10 communities.
 These initiatives may include comprehensive planning; land use planning and management; community outreach; or urban design that attracts commercial and industrial real estate investment.
 In determining where to invest in place-based economic development, our team analyzed an array of different indicators related to Chicago neighborhoods, including levels of community engagement, income and wealth, demographic shifts, public safety, and the history of investment and/or disinvestment, among others.
-This process led us to focus our economic development grantmaking in these neighborhoods:
+Our economic development grantmaking is concentrated in these neighborhoods:

 • Austin